OpenAPI Specification v3.0.3

 $ref: '#/components/schemas/ErrorModel'

-Response Object
+4.7.17 Response Object

 Describes a single response from an API Operation, including design-time, static links to operations based on the response.

-Fixed Fields
+4.7.17.1 Fixed Fields

 Field Name Type Description

 description string REQUIRED.
 A short description of the response.
-CommonMark syntax MAY be used for rich text representation.
+[CommonMark] syntax MAY be used for rich text representation.

-headers Map[string, Header Object | Reference Object] Maps a header name to its definition. [[!RFC7230]] states header names are case insensitive.
+headers Map[string, Header Object | Reference Object] Maps a header name to its definition.
+[RFC7230] Page 22 states header names are case insensitive.
 If a response header is defined with the name "Content-Type", it SHALL be ignored.

 links Map[string, Link Object | Reference Object] A map of operations links that can be followed from the response.
 The key of the map is a short name for the link, following the naming constraints of the names for Component Objects.